pharmaverse/admiral/README.md

 We use the following for support and communications between user and developer community:

 * [Slack](https://app.slack.com/client/T028PB489D3/C02M8KN8269)---for informal discussions, Q\&A and building our user community.
-If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace
+If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace.
-* [GitHub Issues](https://github.com/pharmaverse/admiral/issues)---for direct feedback, enhancement requests or raising bugs
+* [GitHub Issues](https://github.com/pharmaverse/admiral/issues)---for direct feedback, enhancement requests or raising bugs.

 ## Acknowledgments